AutoJenny/blog/docs/workflow/formats.md

 ## Overview
 This guide documents the format specification system that works alongside the workflow prompt system.
 The format system ensures consistent data structures for both input and output across workflow stages.

+**Current Status (June 30, 2025):** The format system has been fully cleaned up and unified.
+All format configuration is now step-level only, with no post-specific overrides.
+Format templates are properly integrated into LLM prompts with complete schema and instruction data.

 ---

 ## Format Template Structure